nerds-odd-e/attd-v2/README.md

 You may encounter character encoding issue in terminal.
 If so, please try to fix it by following this link https://akr.am/blog/posts/using-utf-8-in-the-windows-terminal

+# Run tests in Intellij

+* Install Intellij IDEA (either Ultimate or Community version)
+  * when installing the community version, please also install the "Cucumber for Java" plugin
+* Open the repo root folder with Intellij and wait for this gradle project loaded completely
+* Open the feature file at `backend/src/test/resources/init.feature` and run it by clicking the green run test gutter icon on the left bar
+* A Chrome window should be opened and then closed.
+The test should pass

 # Run the application